nosilver4u/ewww-image-optimizer/readme.txt

 = 6.9.2 =
 * changed: improved Easy IO detection for site URL changes
+* changed: load backup class earlier to prevent issues with custom image uploaders
 * fixed: and improved the ewwwio_translated_media_ids filter, props @ocean90
-* fixed: load backup class earlier to prevent issues with custom image uploaders
 * fixed: Lazy Load JS throws error if inline script vars are missing
 * fixed: Easy IO + Lazy Load auto-scale produces invalid URL if an image with no query string is constrained by height